XBraid/xbraid/docs/Example.md

   - Temple Place, Suite 330, Boston, MA 02111-1307 USA
  -->

-## A Simple Example
+# The Simplest Example {#exampleone}

-### User Defined Structures and Wrappers
+## User Defined Structures and Wrappers

 As mentioned, the user must wrap their existing time stepping routine per the XBraid interface.
 To do this, the user must define two data structures and some wrapper routines.
-To make the idea more concrete, we now give these function definitions from examples/drive-01, which implements a scalar ODE, \f$ u_t = \lambda u \f$.
+To make the idea more concrete, we now give these function definitions from examples/ex-01, which implements a scalar ODE, \f$ u_t = \lambda u \f$.

 The two data structures are: